mthulin/boot.pval/cran-comments.md

 ## Updated package
 This is a new version of the package.
-Changes have been made in the documentation, and additional error messages have been added.
+A critical bug in boot_summary() has been fixed: the function no longer fails when used in conjunction with the lmerTest package.

 ## Test environments
 * local Ubuntu 18.04 install, R 4.0.3